 - the carrying of firearms by local government employees or independent contractors when acting in the course and scope of their employment or contract; and

-- the discharge of firearms within the limits of the city, county, town municipality, or metropolitan government.
+- the discharge of firearms within the city, county, town municipality, or metropolitan government limits.

 When Is It Illegal to Carry?

-Tennessee requires a permit to carry a gun, but there are certain people who are not allowed to obtain a permit, including those who:
+Tennessee requires a permit to carry a gun, but certain people are not allowed to obtain a permit, including those who:

 - are younger than 21 years old, unless they're at least 18 and are active-duty military or veterans (retired or honorably discharged);

 - are not U.S. citizens or legal permanent residents;